 From within Windows Terminal, you add each WSL distro in it’s own tab.
 You can also customize the look of each tab so you don’t get lost.

-If you’re using a WSL distro that sets an environment variable for the user directory like UBUNTU_HOME you learned from earlier in the post, you can also set that as the starting directory for your terminal.
+If you’re using a WSL distro that sets an environment variable for the user directory like UBUNTU_HOME, you can also set that as the starting directory for your terminal.

 If you'd like a complete video walkthrough on setting up WSL to work with the Windows Terminal, check out the TechSnips how-to video below.